 Hello and happy Thursday!
-I hope your Friday-eve is going well, the week has gone by quickly for me, I spent Monday and Tuesday at work and the rest of this week I’ve been in a course taught by UC Berkeley Business school professionals and instructors about innovation and change in various organizations and businesses.
-This course is mostly for my current job in the US Air Force, but I’ve found over the past couple of days that the concepts really do apply across the board, even to this little blog of mine.
+Today we’re going to chat about homemade fig newtons, but first!
+A life update.
+I hope your Friday-eve is going well, the week has gone by quickly for me.
+I spent Monday and Tuesday at work and the rest of this week I’ve been in a course taught by UC Berkeley Business school professionals and instructors about innovation and change in various organizations and businesses.
+This course is for my current job in the US Air Force, but I’ve found over the past couple of days that the concepts really do apply across the board, even to this little blog of mine.
 I hope to take some of the concepts that I’ve learned from the course and apply it, in a business sense, to the platform.
 Always looking to improve this space and create better content!

 But!
 Anyway, back to why you actually read this blog…today!
 I have a great little treat for you – Homemade Fig Newtons!
 Mmhmm!
 Now, I know you’re thinking yuck!
 Health food….I come here for copious amounts of sugar and fat!
 Well, for today we’re going a little healthy, but these fig newtons are still super flavorful and sweet and they won’t disappoint!
 You’ll feel a little better for having eaten one. 😉

-So, just in case you didn’t know, Figs are coming in season so if you can find fresh figs at the grocery store, stock up and make yourself some fig jam!
-Here’s a great recipe from Bon Appetit for fig-jam, or you can of course buy store-bought fig-jam, this one (pictured below) is one of my favorites.
+Figs are coming in season so if you can find fresh figs at the grocery store, stock up and make yourself some fig jam!
+Here’s a great recipe from Bon Appetit, or you can of course buy store-bought fig-jam.
+This one (pictured below) is one of my favorites.
 Regardless of where you get your fig jam, you’ll still want to do a little doctoring to it before making these cookies.

 Now, I have a neighbor that has a fig tree, so they ended up bringing over some fresh figs and some homemade jam – which was wonderful!
 I mean, less work for me right?
-So, I ended up adding a bit of cinnamon, ginger, and cardamom to the jam as well as a ¼ cup of grapefruit juice mixed with 2 tbsp of cornstarch in order to thicken the jam up a bit.
-After I had cooked down the jam a bit, I let it cool and stored it over-night in the fridge to let it continue to thicken.
+I ended up adding a bit of cinnamon, ginger, and cardamom to the jam as well as a ¼ cup of grapefruit juice mixed with 2 tbsp of cornstarch in order to thicken the jam up a bit.
+After I had cooked down the jam I let it cool and stored it over-night in the fridge.

 Oh, yea…did I mention that these cookies take about a day to make?
-While super simple, the longer you let both the cookie dough and jam chill in the fridge, you will reap the benefits in both flavor and texture in the cookies.
+The longer you let both the cookie dough and jam chill in the fridge, the better the flavor and texture will be in the final cookies.

 So lets talk about this dough.
-By combining both all purpose and wheat flour, you get a smooth and pliable dough that will hold its shape based on the gluten development from the wheat flour.
-Also, the addition of honey, cinnamon and vanilla in the dough makes it slightly sweet, but allows the jam filling to really shine through.
-Above all, if you can, allow 8 hours or up to overnight for this dough to rest in the fridge for this development of the flavors and the gluten to happen!
+By combining both all purpose and wheat flour, you get a smooth and pliable dough.
+This dough will also hold its shape based on the gluten development from the wheat flour.
+The addition of honey, cinnamon and vanilla in the dough makes it slightly sweet, but allows the jam filling to shine through.
+Allow 8 hours or up to overnight, for this dough to rest in the fridge to development the flavors!

 And then it’s time to assemble!
 I highly recommend that you roll out your dough on a floured piece of parchment paper.
-Not only does this allow for a non-stick surface, but it allows you to use the edges of the parchment to help you “roll” the dough over the filling when forming the cookies.
+Not only does this allow for a non-stick surface, but use the edges of the parchment to help you “roll” the dough over the filling when forming the cookies.

 Another note!
-Place the cookies in the freezer for a few minutes prior to cutting to help the dough firm up after handling, also, once you do cut the cookies into individual bites, freeze again for up to 10 minutes so the dough can re-set prior to baking.
+Place the cookies in the freezer for a few minutes prior to cutting.
+This will help the dough firm up after handling.
+Once you cut the cookies into individual bites, freeze again for up to 10 minutes so the dough can re-set prior to baking.

 And that’s just about it!
-I know it sounds like a complicated process, but really it’s just a lot of down-time and assembly steps, but it’s worth the work, I promise. 😊
+I know it sounds like a complicated process, but really it’s just a lot of down-time and assembly steps.
+These Homemade Fig Newtons are worth the work, I promise. 😊

 See you tomorrow for another round of friyay faves!
 Happy Baking!